mienaikoe/ziyu/Chapters/5-0-Epilogue.md

 It was hot again.
 And my body was shaken with fear.

 "This is Liffa um Heiko.
-If anyone can hear me, I'm landing Lao 2-ka Ulu Ulukoma.
-Lao 2-ka.
-Ulu Ulukoma.
+If anyone can hear me, I'm landing three-thousand paces Ulu of Ulukoma.
+Three thousand paces.
+Toward Ulu.
+From Ulukoma.
 I need assistance."

 There was no response.